 Start out with some composted material in the bottom of the bin.
 This will help get your composter started.
 Then start adding your kitchen scraps (vegetable parts, egg shells, coffee grounds, etc.) and yard waste to it.

 If your compost starts to get too wet, add in some newspaper (not the shiny pages) and/or straw.
 Try to mix it in with your compost.
 If necessary, you might have to take out the composting material and start out with newspaper and then layer it in between compost material.

 If you put weeds into your compost pile, like we do, make sure there aren’t any mature seeds on them or you’ll be spreading this around your yard when you use the mulch.

 Oak leaves are acidic, but should be fine to compost.
 Chopping them up before adding them to your compost pile can speed up decomposition.
 Although pecan leaves have a lot of tannins in them, if you mix them in well with other materials, it should be fine to include them in your compost.

 Check this interesting article out: 75 things you can compost, but thought you couldn’t.
 I wouldn’t try composting much of this stuff, but some of it was interesting.

-Here’s a good extension article on what you can compost and what you should avoid adding to your bin.
+Here’s a good article from Illinois Extension Service on what you can compost and what you should avoid adding to your bin.